 Simple English definitions for legal terms

-Read a random definition: legal conclusion
+Read a random definition: of course

 Stepped-up basis is a tax rule that looks at the value of assets when someone inherits them, instead of when the previous owner bought them.
 This helps reduce the amount of taxes someone has to pay when they sell the inherited assets.
 For example, if someone inherits stocks that are worth more than when they were bought, they only have to pay taxes on the increase in value since they inherited them, not since they were originally bought.
 This can save a lot of money in taxes.